jeff0167/Data_And_Things/README.md

 - time series, the last 2 weeks are the last test, should not train on the whole time series, it's 5+ years, not neccessary

+Cleaned
+- DE_task
+- Exercises in classification l
+- Exercises in clustering
+- Exercises in DT and EDA
+- Exercises in fairness
+- Exercises in linear regression

+- rag_task

 ## To hand in
 - completed
 - 1 (Exercises in DT and EDA)